-- Early Installment Weirdness: Contrary to modern depictions of the painting with the greenish sky, the brown clothing, and the ochre skin, the colors used to be brighter and more vibrant, with one critic even describing her skin as "rosy and tender".note Centuries of varnish, cleaning, and exposure made it as it is today.
-True Art Is Ancient indeed.
+- Early-Installment Weirdness: Contrary to modern depictions of the painting with the greenish sky, the brown clothing, and the ochre skin, the colors used to be brighter and more vibrant, with one critic even describing her skin as "rosy and tender".note Centuries of varnish, cleaning, and exposure made it as it is today.

-- Mona Lisa Smile: Trope Namer, Trope Maker, Trope Codifier.
-The particularly deft way Leonardo created the effect of the smile, almost but not quite fully smiling, and which from another angle doesn't seem to be there, is one of the greatest mysteries in art history.
+- Mona Lisa Smile: Trope Namer and Ur-Example.
+The particularly deft way Leonardo created the effect of the smile, almost but not quite fully smiling, which from another angle doesn't seem to be there, was one of the greatest mysteries in art history.
 The fame of the painting has also made it a popular object of spoof.

 - No Brows: How she is always depicted.
 She used to have brows, but centuries of cleaning have removed them.
 This may be a contributing factor to the aforementioned hard-to-read smile.